 Lisbon is the capital city of Portugal and the oldest city in Western Europe, it even predates Rome by centuries.
 300 years ago Lisbon was a gilded city at the center of a world empire until it was struck by disaster.
 It was destroyed by an earthquake followed by a tsunami.
 The city was reconstructed and found its way back to the top cities in the world.

-Today, Lisbon is one of the best travel destinations in the world and it's easy to understand why: great beaches nearby, the cathedrals and monuments, the labyrinth cobblestone-covered streets, the seven hills that provide unique views over the city, the Tagus river, the food and wine, the welcoming people...the list goes on and on.
+Today, Lisbon is one of the best travel destinations in the world and it's easy to understand why: great beaches nearby, the cathedrals and monuments, the labyrinth of cobblestone-covered streets, the seven hills that provide unique views over the city, the Tagus river, the food and wine, the welcoming people...the list goes on and on.

 There are so many things to see and do that you'd probably need more days than you have available for your visit.
 So, we gathered what we considered to be the top things to do in Lisbon (and to see) for you to make the best out of your time there.